danisla/iot-bed/docs/02_BLE_CONTROL.md

 attr handle: 0x005d, end grp handle: 0xffff uuid: 0000ff50-0000-1000-8000-00805f9b34fb
 ```

-> the device appears to broadcast a bunch of notifications after connecting, this is normal.
-Also the device disconnects shortly after connecting this might be because there are multiple remotes (controllers) connected.
+> the device appears to broadcast a bunch of notifications after connecting, I'm not sure why.
+Also the device disconnects shortly after connecting which might be because there are multiple remotes (controllers) connected.

 Comparing the UUIDs with the list of [standard GATT services](https://www.bluetooth.com/specifications/gatt/services) we see that only the first 3 (`1800`, `1801`, `180a`) appear on the list and the rest are custom manufacturer services (`ffe0`, `ffe5`, etc).